ptcodes/ptcodes.github.io/_posts/2020-06-08-top-command-line-tools-for-development-and-fun.md

 [cmus](https://cmus.github.io/) is small, fast and powerful console music player.

-I could never get used to iTunes on Mac or any other Desktop music player but cmus does a great job for me -- it's light, has a clean interface, Vim key bindings, with many options and supports multiple music formats.
+I could never get used to iTunes on Mac or any other Desktop music player but cmus does a great job for me -- it's light, has a clean interface, vim key bindings, with many options and supports multiple music formats.

 ![cmus](/images/cmus.png)

 To start using it go to the folder with your music files and type `cmus` Then `:add .` to add music form the current directory.

-As mentioned above you can use Vim key bindings to navigate around.
+As mentioned above you can use vim key bindings to navigate around.

 A few useful keys:
 ```